By Steve & Tamami Laser

 We first met the Honda Vezel at the Tokyo Motor Show in 2013.
-Based on the Honda Fit, it arrived in America a few years later as the HR-V. Fast forward to today, and the world premiere of the next-generation Vezel was live-streamed from Honda Welcome Plaza Aoyama in Tokyo (below).
+Based on the Honda Fit, it arrived in America a few years later as the HR-V. Fast forward to today, and the world premiere of the next-generation Vezel in Japan.

-Ready to go on sale in Japan in April, Vezel receives a full model change, sporting new styling inside and out.
+Vezel receives a full model change, sporting new styling inside and out.
 Like the new Fit, it offers Honda’s e:HEV two-motor hybrid system, available all-wheel drive, and the latest safety and connectivity features.
 Meanwhile, the new HR-V sibling, with standard e:HEV, is planned to launch in Europe late this year.
-(We don’t know if Honda plans to sell the new model in America.)

 Customers in Japan will be able to customize the new Vezel with the latest accessories from Honda Access.
 The “Urban Style” accessory theme (above and below), includes a unique front grille and lower spoiler, lower side skirts, rear spoiler and lower garnish.

 We really like the look of the new Vezel, with its premium styling and “coupe-like” proportions.
 Among the roster of available upscale features offered in Japan is a new hands-free power tailgate and twin-panel panorama moonroof with Low-E glass.

 Under the hood, Vezel offers a 1.5-liter DOHC i-VTEC gas engine with Continuously Variable Transmission.
 The e:HEV models employ Honda’s two-motor hybrid system with driver-selectable Normal, Sport, and Econ modes.
 Real-time AWD is available to help increase traction and stability in bad weather and on snowy roads.